UP Board Exam 2023 Date Sheet: Class 10, 12 Exam Schedule Likely To Be Released Soon At upmsp.edu.in; Check Exam Pattern

 Uttar Pradesh Madhyamik Shiksha Parishad (UPMSP) is expected to announce the UP Board exam date sheet 2023 soon.
+The theory exam are likely to be held in the month of March, while the practical exams 2023 will be conducted from February 16 to 28, 2023, tentatively.
 Students can also check the class 10 and 12 model papers to prepare for the exams.
 Candidates can check the UP board exam date sheet at-- upmsp.edu.in.

-The datesheet of the UP board exam 2023 will carry information about the subject name, exam date and time/shift.
-The UP board exam is expected to be held in March next year.
+The datesheet of the UP board exam 2023 will carry information about the subject name, exam date, and time/shift.
+The UP board exam is expected to be held in March 2023.
 According to the schedule, the pre-boards will be conducted from February 1 to 15 next year for both classes 10 and 12.
 Schools have been asked to hold pre-boards in January and half-yearly exams based on the syllabus taught till September.

 UP Board Exam 2023: Exam Pattern